Re-sit

 • an enrolled ITE student, defined as ‘a person who is enrolled in an accredited ITE course, either undergraduate or postgraduate’.

-• Prospective or unenrolled test candidate, defined as ‘a person who is not currently enrolled in an accredited ITE course.’
-A prospective or unenrolled test candidate must be someone who:
+• a prospective or unenrolled test candidate, defined as ‘a person who is not currently enrolled in an accredited ITE course.’

 You only need to demonstrate once that you have met the standard for each test component (literacy and numeracy).
 Test results are transferrable and do not expire.
 If you sat the test and have met the standard for one test component, you only need to register for and re-sit the test component that you were unsuccessful in.
 If you sat the test as a prospective/unenrolled candidate and have met the required standard of one component of the test prior to enrolment, you will not be required to re-sit that component after enrolling.